Regulation of nicotine marketing: Singapore

-In Singapore, tobacco advertising was completely banned on 1 March 1971, whereby all kinds of advertising on newspapers and magazines was strictly prohibited, under the Prohibition of Advertisements relating to Smoking Act, 1970.
-Tobacco advertisements on radio, television and on neon signs ceased on 31 December 1970, after which only anti-smoking slogans were permitted to be broadcast on television and radio.
-With the ban on tobacco advertisements for the purpose of anti-smoking, the Ministry of Culture had appealed to coffee shops, hotels, restaurants, canteens, snack bars and bars to co-operate with the government to remove all posters, signs and other forms of advertisements relating to smoking.
+In Singapore, tobacco advertising was completely banned on 1 March 2007, whereby all kinds of advertising in newspapers and magazines was strictly prohibited, under the Prohibition of Advertisements relating to Smoking Act, 1970.
+Tobacco advertisements on radio, television, and on neon signs ceased on 1 January 2003, after which only anti-smoking slogans were permitted to be broadcast on television and radio.
+With the ban on tobacco advertisements for the purpose of anti-smoking, the Ministry of Culture had appealed to coffee shops, hotels, restaurants, canteens, snack bars, and bars to cooperate with the government to remove all posters, signs, and other forms of advertisements relating to smoking.
 A Smoking Advertisement Unit was set up by the Ministry, and officers were located in areas that had any type of tobacco advertisement within the few months before the blanket ban on tobacco advertising kicked off on 1 March 1971.
 Twenty-one years later, in 1992, cigarette advertising in foreign magazines was banned in Singapore.

-Singapore similarly requires cigarette manufacturers to print images of mouths, feet and blood vessels adversely affected by smoking.
+Singapore similarly requires cigarette manufacturers to print images of mouths, feet, and blood vessels adversely affected by smoking.